HokoraYinphineMPP/obsidian-git-sync/CSE 2010-12(83648)/Week 5/2022-09-19 Loops Continued.md

 ## Exception Handling: `try`, `catch`, and `throw`

- ● Recall that compilers catch syntax errors (errors in the “grammar” of our code).
+ - Recall that compilers catch syntax errors (errors in the “grammar” of our code).
 This is a compile-time error.
  - When we run our code, we are susceptible to run-time errors.
 	- Logic errors that result in incorrect calculations or output
 	- Exceptions
 	- Run out of memory

- ● A C++ exception is a response to an “exceptional” circumstance that makes your program run into an error.
+ - A C++ exception is a response to an “exceptional” circumstance that makes your program run into an error.
- ● Exceptions provide a way to transfer control from one part of a program to another when an error is encountered so that we can properly handle it.
+ - Exceptions provide a way to transfer control from one part of a program to another when an error is encountered so that we can properly handle it.
- ● This is referred to as **exception handling**, and with C++ we can use **`try`, `catch`, and `throw`**
+ - This is referred to as **exception handling**, and with C++ we can use **`try`, `catch`, and `throw`**

 ## `throw`

- ● using namespace std gives us access to a list of standard exceptions:
+ - `using namespace std` gives us access to a list of standard exceptions:
 	- invalid_argument
 	- domain_error
 	- out_of_range
 	- https://www.cplusplus.com/reference/stdexcept/

- ● Functions have the ability to **`throw`** these exceptions when an error is encountered.
+ - Functions have the ability to **`throw`** these exceptions when an error is encountered.

- ● Let’s look further at `stod()`: https://www.cplusplus.com/reference/string/stod/
+ - Let’s look further at `stod()`: https://www.cplusplus.com/reference/string/stod/

- ● What we have to do is **`catch`** these throws.
+ - What we have to do is **`catch`** these throws.

 ## `try` & `catch`

-● As the programmer, it is important to know when exceptions might be thrown, so when you are aware of this, you have to place your code within a try block.
+- As the programmer, it is important to know when exceptions might be thrown, so when you are aware of this, you have to place your code within a `try` block.
-● A try block identifies a block of code that MAY cause exceptions to be thrown.
+- A try block identifies a block of code that MAY cause exceptions to be thrown.
 	- Whenever you use functions that throw exceptions, make sure they are in try blocks.
-● try blocks are followed by a catch, which will only be activated if an exception is thrown.
+- `try` blocks are followed by a `catch`, which will only be activated if an exception is thrown.
 ```c++
 try{
 //block of code that could throw exception